cs320-wisc/f22/labs/vm/gcp/jupyter.md

 1. Connect via SSH (or the Google Cloud Console) to your virtual machine.

 2. Before we install Jupyter, let's get pip.
-Run the following, and enter "Y" when prompted:
+Run the following:

 Please run the commands one at a time so if an error occurs, you are able to catch it.